-As a strong source of folate, iron, potassium, vitamin B-6, as well as no cholesterol, barley is known to be very heart healthy.
+As a strong source of folate, iron, potassium, vitamin B-6, as well as not having cholesterol, barley is known to be very heart healthy.
 A diet rich in these nutrients has the ability to reduce heart disease and high blood pressure.

 Food barley contains beta-glucan, which is a type of fiber that is highly effective in reducing appetite and food intake, making it a perfect addition to a diet.

 Barley is a good source of niacin, riboflavin, thiamin, magnesium, and selenium.
 These nutrients increase the cell formation process, like carrying oxygen through the blood, and the performance of the immune system.